杏吧原创

 Current Research

-My research is situated at the intersection of Black studies and Jewish studies.
-My most recent book, (Columbia UP, 2024), draws attention to a largely unrecognized body of artworks that challenges the erasure of Black wartime history.
-Like my previous monograph, (Columbia UP, 2016), it probes the boundaries of Holocaust memory and representation while expanding the discussion of Black-Jewish literary and aesthetic relations beyond the U.S. national frame.
-To further advance the emerging conversation between postcolonial and Jewish studies, I have co-edited with Heidi Kaufman (U of Virginia P, 2019) and, with Roni Mikel-Arieli, a special issue of the journal Patterns of Prejudice on Holocaust refugees and the colonial world (2024).
+Like my previous monograph, (Columbia UP, 2016), it probes the boundaries of Holocaust memory and representation by drawing into relation different histories of violence.
+To further advance conversations between postcolonial and Jewish studies, I co-edited with Heidi Kaufman (U of Virginia P, 2019) and, with Roni Mikel-Arieli, a of the journal Patterns of Prejudice on 鈥淗olocaust Refugees in the Colonial World鈥 (2024).
+I also co-edited with Jennifer Evans (2026), the latest volume in the influential Holocaust studies series from Northwestern UP.

-At 杏吧原创, I am a founding member of the Centre for Transnational Cultural Analysis and MDS: Migration and Diaspora Studies.
+At 杏吧原创, I am a founding member of CTCA: The Centre for Transnational Cultural Analysis and MDS: Migration and Diaspora Studies.
 I am cross-appointed to the Institute for Comparative Studies in Literature, Art and Culture and the Institute of African Studies.
 Beyond 杏吧原创, I serve on the Academic Council of the Holocaust Educational Foundation of Northwestern University, the advisory board of Bloombury Academic’s Comparative Jewish Literatures series, and the editorial boards of Jewish Historical Studies: A Journal of English-Speaking Jewry and .

-Selected Professional Honours and Awards
+Selected Professional Honours

-Grants
+Research Grants

 Books